AaryaButolia11/StockWise-AI-Powered-Stock-Forecasts-Alerts/README.md

 # 📈 Stock Forecast & SMS Alert Web App

-This Flask-based web application allows users to select a US stock, enter their phone number, and receive daily SMS or WhatsApp alerts with price updates and news.
+This Flask-based web application allows users to select a US stock out of S&P 500 stocks, enter their phone number, and receive daily SMS or WhatsApp alerts with price updates and news.
 It also provides interactive stock price forecasts for the next 6 months (monthly average) or next 5 years (yearly average) using Facebook's Prophet forecasting model.

 ## 🚀 Features